immers-space/activitypub-express/README.md

-store | Replace the default storage model & database backend with your own (see `store/interface.js` for API) threadDepth | Controls how far up apex will follow links in incoming activities in order to display the conversation thread & check for inbox forwarding needs  (default 10) systemUser | Actor object representing system and used for signing GETs (see below)
+store | Replace the default storage model & database backend with your own (see `store/interface.js` for API) threadDepth | Controls how far up apex will follow links in incoming activities in order to display the conversation thread & check for inbox forwarding needs  (default 10) systemUser | Actor object representing system and used for signing GETs (see below) offlineMode | Disable delivery.
+Useful for running migrations and queueing deliveries to be sent when app is running

 Blocked, rejections, and rejected: these routes must be defined in order to track these items internally for each actor, but they do not need to be exposed endpoints